sidhlee/learn-database/course-content/07-database-sharding/59-sharding-with-postgres.md

    ```

 4. Go to pgAdmin Dashboard > Add New Server.
 Enter Name of the server (eg. shard3), use the container ip address as the Hostname/address, set the username and password for postgres.

+WSL is a virtual machine inside Windows, so it has a separate ip address for WSL then the one used by the physical machine.